stobinaator/Antisocial/README.md

 # Antisocial

-game where you try to duck your friends.
+game where you try ducking your friends.

 MAIN CHARACTER
 >![](players/player.png)